Express Entry Work Experience Requirement: 2026 Eligibility Rules

 Part-time equivalent: 15 hours per week for 24 months = 1,560 hours total

-The experience must have been gained within the last 10 years for the Federal Skilled Worker Program.
-For category-based draws (healthcare, trades, etc.), the 12 months must be within the last three years.
+For category-based draws (healthcare, trades, etc.), the reported 12 months must be within the last three years and the occupation and category-specific rules must also be met.

 What Counts as Qualifying Work Experience